akihikodaki/dts/test_plans/vf_offload_test_plan.rst

 combination: IPv4/UDP, IPv4/TCP, IPv6/UDP, IPv6/TCP.

-Send packets with incorrect checksum,
-Verify dpdk can rx it and reported the checksum error, Verify that the same number of packet are correctly received on the traffic generator side.
-And IPv4 checksum, TCP checksum, UDP checksum need be validated as pass by the IXIA.
+Send packets with incorrect checksum, verify dpdk can rx it and report the checksum error, verify that the same number of packet are correctly received on the traffic generator side.
+And IPv4 checksum, TCP checksum, UDP checksum need be validated as pass by the tester.

-The first byte of source IPv4 address will be increment by testpmd.
+The first byte of source IPv4 address will be increased by testpmd.
 The checksum is indeed recalculated by software algorithms.

 Prerequisites for TSO